What is a goal?

 Our new year goals

-The Synsera Homes team have been thinking about our own goals and resolutions for 2021 and these are what we’re working towards…
+The Synsera Homes team have been reflecting on our goals for 2021 and thinking about our resolutions for 2022.
+These are what we’re working towards…

 Nicola Spreadbury, Project & Office Manager